jsallen52/TextTopicEvolution/README.md

     - see https://www.nltk.org/data.html# for more details
 4. Run the Streamlit app by navigating to the cloned folder and executing `streamlit run MainApp.py`.
 5. Open the app in your browser at `http://localhost:8501`.
+6. To add a data source place the .csv or .json formated data file into the root folder of the application with MainApp.py

+## Basic Topic Extraction Algorithms Info
+### NFM & LDA
+NMF or Non-Negative Matrix factorization is a technique used for matrix dimensionality reduction.
+The algorithm decomposes a matrix into two smaller matrices generally called the basic and coefficient matrices.
+The starting matrix for Topic Modeling is the TF-IDF vector matrix of the text documents.

+LDA is a generative probabilistic model for topic extraction.
+It works on the assumptiuon that documents are mixtures of topics and topics are mixtures of words.
+The model uses a Bayesian framework to infer the hidden structure of topics within a corpus.

+Both algorithms create a **Topic-Term Matrix** which describes the probability for each word being a part of each topic and a **Document-Topic Matrix** which respresents the probability for each document belonging to each Topic although they use different methods.

+Neither algorithm requires the model to have any prior knowlege of the language or sentance structure.

+### BERTopic
+BERTopic uses a pertrained BERT(Bidirectional Encoder Representations from Transformers) to vectorize the documents text.
+This vecotorization is heavily dependant on the sentance structure of the text.
+It may also not perform as well with less commonly used words or acroynyms.
+Replacing acronyms with the actual words they respresent or using LDA or NMF is reccomended if the results of the algorithm aren't ideal.

+For detailed information see: https://maartengr.github.io/BERTopic/index.html

 ## Additional Chart Info
 ### <u>Flagged Words for Most Recent Time Interval:</u>